timescale/docs/migrate/live-sync.md

 ## Specify the tables to synchronize

 After the live-sync docker is up and running, you [`CREATE PUBLICATION`][create-publication] on the SOURCE database to specify the list of tables which you intend to synchronize.
-Once you create a PUBLICATION is created, it is automatically picked by live-sync, which starts synching the tables expressed as part of it.
+Once you create a PUBLICATION, it is automatically picked by live-sync, which starts synching the tables expressed as part of it.

 For example: